Postpartum Periods: What to Expect (After You’ve Expected)

 Birthing a tiny human is a big stretch for the vaginal canal, and it probably won't completely return to its pre-baby shape.19

 Menstrual cup users may need to use a larger cup, otherwise it might leak.
-Most menstrual cup companies offer post-pregnancy cup sizes to accommodate a slightly wider vagina.
+Some menstrual cup companies offer post-pregnancy cup sizes to accommodate a slightly wider vagina.

 Tampon users may need bigger tampons than they did pre-motherhood, but it depends.
 If you had vaginal lacerations during delivery, the scar tissue might take up space in the vaginal canal, so you may actually need smaller tampons.

 And even if you need bigger tampons for a while, things could change back to your pre-baby tampon size as your pelvic floor muscles eventually tone back up.
-(Pro tip: Kegel exercise speed up this process.
-Plus you can do them literally anywhere at any time.)20
+(Pro tip: Kegel exercise speed up this process.)20

 View this post on Instagram